Self-Hosting

 Session sharing — Authorized teammates can attach to running tasks to monitor progress.

-APIs and SDKs — Query task history and build monitoring using the Oz Agent API.
+APIs and SDKs — Query task history and build monitoring using the Oz API.

 Security considerations

-Docker socket access — The worker requires access to the Docker daemon to create task containers.
+Docker socket access — (Docker backend) The worker requires access to the Docker daemon to create task containers.
 When running the worker via Docker, this means mounting

 WARP_API_KEYsecurely (e.g., in a secrets manager).
-Avoid hardcoding it in scripts or config files.Task isolation — Each task runs in its own Docker container.
-Containers are removed after execution by default (disable with
+Avoid hardcoding it in scripts or config files.Task isolation — Docker backend: each task runs in its own container.
+Direct backend: each task runs in an isolated workspace directory but shares the host OS.
+Containers and workspaces are removed after execution by default (disable with

 Troubleshooting